Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Florida Atlantic's games this season have gone over 47.5 points three of seven times.
+- Florida Atlantic and its opponents have gone over the current 47.5-point total in three of seven games this season.

 - UTEP's games have gone over 47.5 points in two opportunities this season.